-Are you buying a home in the Greater Phoenix area, Tucson, or any other location in Arizona, and want to know if it has scorpions?
+Are you buying a home in the Greater Phoenix area, Tucson, or any other location in Arizona, and want to know the signs of or if it has scorpions?
 Many new home buyers are concerned that their dream home is infested with scorpions.
 To avoid this problem, follow this guide.

 Here are some things to evaluate that may indicate a scorpion problem:

 - External features such as washes, alleys, golf courses

 - Vacant or poorly maintained home

 Where Are Scorpions In Phoenix